VPN vs Proxy vs TorTECH

-Protecting your online privacy typically means hiding your IP address and location from web servers and your ISP.
+Protecting your online privacy typically means hiding your IP address and location from web servers and sites that you visit.
+Ideally, it also means encrypting your Internet traffic so your Internet Provider can’t read your data.
 If you have been reading our series, then you’ve already read about three of the top options, VPN, Proxy, and Tor.

 In most cases, each of these options is suitable for slightly different reasons, and you might want one or the other based on your privacy needs and your personal preference.